cschunsiu/ChunShing-Yu-IS24-full-stack-competition-req97073/README.md

 ## Installation

-1. Once you have cloned the repo to your local machine, please redirect to your directory where this project is located.
+1. Once you have docker installed and cloned the repo to your local machine, please redirect to your directory where this project is located.

-2. Run `docker-compose up` command, this will utilize docker to install the application
+2. Run `docker-compose up` command, this will create a docker image and load in the container.

 3. If project has print out `Server started on port 3000`, then you have successfully launched the project.